-FortiClient EMS needs to determine which devices to manage.
+FortiClient EMS needs to determine which Chromebooks to manage.
 Device information comes from the Google Admin console.
-Google Domains is only available if EMS for Chromebooks Settings is selected in System Settings > Server.
+Google Domains is only available if you enabled System Settings > Server > EMS for Chromebooks Settings.
 This section only applies if you are using FortiClient EMS to manage Google Chromebooks.

-Adding Google domains
+Adding a Google domain